babel/website/docs/v7-migration.md

 ### Scoped Packages

-The most important change is finally switching all packages to [scoped packages](/blog/2017/12/27/nearing-the-7.0-release.html#renames-scoped-packages-babel-x). (the folder names in the [monorepo](https://github.com/babel/babel/tree/master/packages) are not changed but the package.name is)
+The most important change is finally switching all packages to [scoped packages](/blog/2017/12/27/nearing-the-7.0-release.html#renames-scoped-packages-babel-x) (the folder names in the [monorepo](https://github.com/babel/babel/tree/master/packages) are not changed but the name in its `package.json` is).

 This means there will be no more issues with accidental/intentional name squatting, a clear separation from community plugins, and a simpler naming convention.